plivermore/AH-RJMCMC1/readme.md

 Python version of the code is removed.
 On-the-fly saving of some diagnostics to increase speed.

+**Version 3: Revised July 24th 2019**
+Includes: capability to invert also for a rescaled standard deviation of the intensity by an unknown constant (lambda), by including lambda in the list of hyper-parameters.

 Authors:
 Phil Livermore (University of Leeds)
 Alex Fournier (Institut de Physique du Globe de Paris, Paris)